100 Places To Visit In Goa, How Many Have You Been To?

-This one is a small night club located at Vagator in North Goa.
+This one is a small nightclub in Vagator, North Goa.
 The place is popular for its trance and electric music.
 Primerose Café is a favourite choice among both — traditional hippies and fans of modern music culture.

 94. The Raffles

 The Raffles has made Candolim all the more famous.
 While it is all quiet and serene during the daylight, it catches up its vibrancy as the night approaches.
 Patrons come in big numbers for truly memorable nightlife experience in Goa.

 95. Silent Noise

 Known for being the original headphone party of India, here you enjoy the music on wireless headphones with different channels of each music type, which DJ plays simultaneously.
 Entry fee includes the headphones.
 This one should be certainly on your list of places to visit in Goa, if you have a fetish for a different clubbing experience.

 96. Purple Martini Refuel Station